lgalke/al-folio/_posts/2019-08-20-the-lottery-ticket-hypothesis.md

 away without harming the accuracy of the model.
 Pruning techniques date back to 1990 with LeCun et al.'s paper on *optimal brain damage*[^braindmg].
-The motivation for pruning is to reduce the model size and thus, memory requirement, inference time, and energy consumption.
+The motivation for pruning is to reduce the model size and thus, memory requirements, inference times, and energy consumption.
 One pruning technique is *magnitude pruning*, which prunes those weights that have the lowest magnitude, and therefore, the lowest effect on the network output[^mp].

-Before the lottery ticket hypothesis[^lth] (LTH) the common experience was that pruned architectures were harder to train from scratch.
+Before the lottery ticket hypothesis[^lth] (LTH), the shared opinion was that pruned architectures were harder to train from scratch.
 Now, the LTH states that certain subnetworks can be trained to match or even outperform the accuracy of the original, unpruned network.
 The key idea is to iteratively